Painting Concrete Surfaces: Pro Tips for Success

 Other Supplies

-• Drop cloths, plastic sheeting or tarps to protect surfaces
+• Drop cloths, plastic sheeting, or tarps to protect surroundings

 • Paint strainers or filters

-• Paint bucket grid for wiping excess paint from rollers
+• A bucket grid for rolling off excess paint

 Follow Best Practices for Painting Concrete

 • Clean and etch the surface.
-Scrub away any dirt or debris, then etch the concrete with an acid etcher or concrete degreaser to rough up the surface.
-This helps the new paint adhere better.
-Rinse thoroughly with water and let dry.
+Remove dirt and grease, then etch slick areas with an acid etcher or use a concrete cleaner/degreaser to create profile.
+Rinse thoroughly and let dry.

 Tips for Painting Different Concrete Surfaces